JacquesWhite/MapReduce/.docs/infra.md

     * Handles worker failures (re-assigns tasks after deadline).

 3. **Worker Nodes:**
-    * Download/load Map and Reduce functions.
+    * Compile plugins from `plugins/` and load desired plugin to Worker.
     * Execute Map and Reduce tasks assigned by the Master.
-    * Read input data for Map tasks.
+    * Read input data for Map tasks (passed by Master).
-    * Write intermediate data (output of Map, input to Reduce) (localy or GCS?).
+    * Write intermediate data (output of Map, input to Reduce) (locally or GCS?).
-    * Shuffle and sort intermediate data for Reduce tasks.
+    * Map task does the shuffling (grouping into buckets by key) before writing to intermediate file.
     * Write final output data (output of Reduce).

 4. **Input Data:**
-    * IMHO text file/file.
+    * Text file from `datasets/` dir.

 5. **Intermediate Data:**
     * Key-value pairs produced by the Map tasks.
-    * Sorted/grouped by key before being sent to Reduce tasks.
+    * Grouped by key into specific index file before being sent to Reduce tasks.

 6. **Output Data:**
     * Final results produced by the Reduce tasks.